ahmed1jilali/ANN/thesis/chapter 3/results.md

 `Histogram of residual errors on the test set.`

-From the histogram it's clearly that the residuals follow a normal distribution with mean of zero *(center)*.
+From the histogram it's clear that the residuals follow a normal distribution with mean of zero *(center)*.
 This is a desirable characteristic, indicating that the model accuracy is acceptable, and it also indicate that the model does not consistently make the same type of error, such as always overestimating or underestimating.
 Another observation is that the majority of prediction errors are relatively small, clustering around the mean, the spread of the distribution along with a few large values at the ends, shows how big the model's prediction errors can be.

 #### <mark>5.6.2 Residuals vs. predicted values analysis</mark>